hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 #SBATCH --error=/home/<username>/outputs/R-%x-%A-%a-%j.error
 ```

 Note that the output files contain the standard output ("stdout") of the job, while the error files contain the standard error ("stderr").
-By default, they are not separated and the single file ends up in the directory from where you submitted the job.
+By default, they are not separated and the single `.out` file ends up in the directory you submitted the job from.

-Just like for `salloc`, you can't run sbatch from you home directory.
+Just like for `salloc`, you can't run `sbatch` from you home directory.
 Either copy the script files to your project directory (recommended) or `cd` to it first then write the full path, e.g. `sbatch ~/ComputeCanada_Workshop_Visionic/job_scripts/example1.sh`.

 When you wait for the job to be allocated / finish, you can type `sq`.
 It will list some resources specified like CPUs or time left, as well as the job ID and name.
 To cancel a job, you can type `scancel <job ID>`.
 You can also cancel all pending jobs using `scancel -u $USER -t PENDING`.

 > # PRACTICE TIME : HELLO WORLD
 > Submit the simple `hello_world.sh` script.
-You can create an `outputs` folder in your home directory to store the... well, outputs and add the directives above if you want to.
+If you are bored, you can create an `outputs` folder in your home directory to store the... well, outputs and add the directives above.
+You'll have to add them to every script OR export them through your `.bashrc` if you want future outputs to end up here too.
 Type `sq` to check advancement.

 ## 8. Job arrays

 If you want to submit several experiments differing only by some parameters (for instance if you are doing hyperparameter search), there are several ways to go about it.
-You could write a script that takes arguments and submit it several times, or you could use a job array.
-The latter is the most efficient way to do it, because it helps SLURM compute the needed resources more efficiently, and is the recommended way.
+You could write a script that takes arguments and submits it several times, or you could use a job array.
+The latter is the most efficient way to do it, because it helps SLURM compute the needed resources more efficiently, and is the overall recommended way.
+We'll cover it in this section.

-As a side note, Waeights&Biases also implements a way to deal with hyperparameter search if taht is really what you're after.
-I won't cover it in this guide because it would need a guide of its own (one day, maybe).
+As a side note, Weights&Biases also implements a way to deal with hyperparameter search if that is really what you're after.
+I won't cover it in this guide because it would need a guide of its own (one day, maybe), but it's rather efficient.

 To submit a job array, you have to specify the number of jobs in the array with the `--array` flag/directive.
 You can then access the array ID at runtime with the `$SLURM_ARRAY_TASK_ID` environment variable.

-If you type `sq`, you'll see what jobs have been allocated resources and which ones are still pending.
+If you type `sq`, you'll see what jobs from the array have been allocated resources and which ones are still pending.

 To change parameters between one job to another inside the array, there are once again several ways to go about it.
 In both cases I am assuming that you hold the config of you experiment in a YAML file.
 If you're not already something like this (YAML or JSON or another Python file, regardless), you should consider it.